The chopper craze is dead long live the Cafe Racer!

 The spacer is 25mm O.D.
 16mm I.D. and about XXX in length.
 The sleeve is also the same diameters but about 226mm long.
 At one end of the swingarm is a 12 mm roller bearing that sits between the two spacers and inside the swingarm are two needle roller bearings that appear to be identical to the GPz900R ones.
 This should allow me to keep the standard bolt, fit snug and do the part with pretty much off the shelf bits other than custom machining.

-The swingarm is designed for a mono-shock, so it needs all the lugs removed and a torque arm lug mounted underneath and then dual shock mounts on top.
+The swingarm is designed for a mono-shock, so I have turned it upside down, removed the mounting lugs and then need to get a torque arm lug mounted underneath and then dual shock mounts on top.
 All this must be done lined to the frame so the pivot bolt must be finished and mounted up before I start on the mounts.

 With a minimal build comes minimal body work, however I want to keep the original tank.
 For a front guard to keep things legal, I purchased a fibreglass guard for another project over 10 years ago and I need to revisit it to see if its still suitable, otherwise a more modern plastic guard cut down or modified will be used (work in progress).